CSU Scholarship Programs

 Dale M. Schoettler Scholarship for Visually Impaired Students

-The $6,000 award provides assistance for full-time students at CSU campuses who are declared legally blind.
-CSU undergraduates or graduate students in any major field are eligible with a minimum cumulative GPA of 2.8 on a 4.0 scale.
-The estate of Dale M. Schoettler, himself a successful businessman who was
+The $6,500 award provides assistance to students who have a disabling visual impairment.
+CSU students in any major field are eligible with a minimum cumulative GPA of 2.8 (on a 4.0 scale) if enrolled in at least 6.1 units per academic session.
+Dale M. Schoettler, himself a successful businessman who was blind, dedicated a significant portion of his estate to fund these scholarships.